-Council is facing the challenge of balancing community expectations with future financial sustainability and we need your help to make some important decisions.
+Council is facing the challenge of balancing community expectations with future financial sustainability.
 Like many other NSW councils, our roads, footpaths, drainage and other community assets require ongoing maintenance and upgrades to ensure they meet the level of service expected by the community.

-As things currently stand, Council’s revenue is regulated under rate pegging.
+Council’s revenue is usually regulated under rate pegging.
 The Independent Pricing and Regulatory Tribunal (IPART) sets a rate peg which limits the amount by which councils can increase their rate revenue from one year to the next.
 For many years, the rate peg has not kept pace with the cost to maintain infrastructure and provide services to the community.

 At the Casino meeting there were six attendees from the community, all councillors and various Council staff.
 Out of the six community attendees, two showed support for an increase above rate peg.

 At the Evans Head meeting there were 27 attendees from the community, all councillors and various Council staff in attendance.
 None of the community members showed support for a special variation above rate peg.

 Please click here for a copy of the General Manager’s presentation.

 Written submissions were also being encouraged, closing midday Wednesday 6 February.
 Click here to view or download submissions.

 Council lodged its special rate variation application with IPART on Monday 11 February 2020.
 The below documents are available for viewing or downloading.

 Due to the requirement to protect the financial worksheets, not all of Part A could be uploaded.
 Please call 6660 0300 if you would like a copy of all worksheets.